m0L3cuL3/Cynergy/README.md

 ## Cynergy
 ---
 **Cynergy** is a real-time chat application that allows multiple users to communicate with each other and provides a real-time web editor.
 It also supports cross-platform application.
+Desktop version of Cynergy is found [here](https://github.com/m0L3cuL3/Cynergy-Win-Linux)

 ### Supported Platforms
 - Web